e-Learning Module

 Current Challenge

-How do I design and create standardized, high-quality patient education materials for parents and caregivers for accessibility and decrease mental load?
+The challenge: How do I design and create standardized, high-quality patient education materials for parents and caregivers focused on increasing accessibility and decreasing mental load?

 /Solution